kpedro88/magiconfig/README.md

 #### Subparser aliases

-`_SubParsersAction.add_parser` is modified to backport the use of subparsers aliases to Python 2.
+`_SubParsersAction.add_parser` is modified to backport the use of subparser aliases to Python 2.

 #### Convenience